Enzoic for Active Directory Technical Docs

 3. Monitored Entities:

-Enter a username (either NT4 style or UPN) and a password to ensure the user is included (or excluded) as desired, and that the application can reach the Enzoic servers.
+Validate a username (either NT4 style or UPN) and a test password to ensure the user account is included (or excluded) as desired, and that the application can reach the Enzoic servers.
 If you are seeing problems reaching the Enzoic servers, please review your proxy server settings as well as the Firewall Requirements section below.

 Sample compromised password: uGetL0ckedOut!